eduvpn/documentation/DEPLOY_FEDORA.md

     $ sudo -s
     # ./deploy_fedora.sh

-Specify the hostname you want to use for your VPN server.
-The recommended hostname SHOULD already be the one you want to use...
-If not, set the hostname correctly first.
+**NOTE**: if the script does NOT suggest the actual hostname you want to use on your system, make sure you configure your hostname first, see above.

 **NOTE**: you can NOT use `localhost` as a hostname, nor an IP address!